 While lying on your back with your healthy leg bent and your foot flat on the surface, tighten your thigh and lift your involved leg to 300 keeping the knee straight.
 Repeat with the other leg.

-While sitting in a chair, put another chair in front, putting your operated knee on the chair straighten the knee, and hold for 10 seconds.
+While sitting in a chair, put another chair in front, put your operated knee on the chair straighten the knee, and hold for 10 seconds.
 Repeat with another leg.

 While lying flat on the healthy leg bend your leg forward and raise the operated leg up to 300 and then bring it back to starting position.
 Repeat with the other leg.

-While standing hold on to a supportive surface, bring your operated leg out.
+While standing hold onto a supportive surface, and bring your operated leg out.
 Repeat with your healthy leg.

 While standing hold on to a supportive surface, keeping your knee straight take your operated leg backward.
 Then repeat with your healthy leg.

-While standing hold on to a supportive surface, lift both heels off the ground.
+While standing hold onto a supportive surface, and lift both heels off the ground.
 Hold for 10 seconds and then slowly return to the starting position.

-While sitting in a chair with your healthy leg cross in front of your operated ankle, push your operated foot backward, assisting with the bending of the knee.
+While sitting in a chair with your healthy leg crossed in front of your operated ankle, push your operated foot backward, assisting with the bending of the knee.
 Hold for 10 seconds.